CHILDREN'S NEED REQUESTS

 The form asks for “type of payment,” how do I know what type of payment I should put there?
 Our preferred form of payment for purchases is credit card but if you are uncertain that the vendor will take a credit card payment, please call and ask prior to filling out the form.
 We understand that sometimes, smaller businesses or independent contractors (i.e. tutors) do not accept credit cards and we can cut a check if necessary.
 Please leave ample time for a check, however, as we only cut checks on the 1st and the 15th of the month.

 When do I need to submit a W-9?
 If payment is to an individual for a recurring service (i.e. tutoring) you will need to provide a W-9.
 You can find the link to send the vendor that here: https://www.irs.gov/pub/irs-pdf/fw9.pdf

-Can I request funds for a family need, such as car repairs, utilities, childcare, medical care/psychological testing for parents, bus passes for family, etc?
-No. Requests can only be made to fulfill a child’s need.
+Can I request funds for a family need, such as car repairs, utilities, childcare, medical care/psychological testing for parents, bus passes for family, etc.?
 On a case by case basis, special circumstances may be considered if it is affecting permanency.
 If you would like to discuss a family need prior to completing the form, please contact firstname.lastname@example.org.

 Can I submit a request for a child who is living in the home that is not in the dependency system?
 No.

 Can I request funding for a phone or phone service for a child?
 No. Although we understand phones are a normalcy need for our teens, we do not provide funds for phones or phone cards currently.
 Many of our youth use old phones or devices that are Wi-Fi capable can be utilized when they are in a location with Wi-Fi access.
 If there is a need that you believe should be considered, please contact us before submitting the form.